Aliases for LRAT Gene

 GeneCards Summary for LRAT Gene

 LRAT (Lecithin Retinol Acyltransferase (Phosphatidylcholine--Retinol O-Acyltransferase)) is a Protein Coding gene.
 Diseases associated with LRAT include Leber Congenital Amaurosis 14 and Leber Congenital Amaurosis.
-Among its related pathways are Phototransduction and Metabolism of fat-soluble vitamins and Vitamin digestion and absorption and Signaling by GPCR.
+Among its related pathways are the visual cycle I (vertebrates) and Metabolism of fat-soluble vitamins and Vitamin digestion and absorption and Signaling by GPCR.
 GO annotations related to this gene include transferase activity, transferring acyl groups and retinol binding.
 An important paralog of this gene is PLAAT1.

 UniProtKB/Swiss-Prot Summary for LRAT Gene

 Transfers the acyl group from the sn-1 position of phosphatidylcholine to all-trans retinol, producing all-trans retinyl esters.
 Retinyl esters are storage forms of vitamin A. LRAT plays a critical role in vision.
 It provides the all-trans retinyl ester substrates for the isomerohydrolase which processes the esters into 11-cis-retinol in the retinal pigment epithelium; due to a membrane-associated alcohol dehydrogenase, 11 cis-retinol is oxidized and converted into 11-cis-retinaldehyde which is the chromophore for rhodopsin and the cone photopigments (Probable).
 Required for the survival of cone photoreceptors and correct rod photoreceptor cell morphology (By similarity).